Yatin2108/Hackathon/readme.md

 More information on [Upload apps from filesystem](https://www.browserstack.com/docs/app-automate/appium/upload-app-from-filesystem), [Upload apps using public URL](https://www.browserstack.com/docs/app-automate/appium/upload-app-using-public-url) or [Define custom ID for app](https://www.browserstack.com/docs/app-automate/appium/upload-app-define-custom-id).

-### Run a specific test on BrowserStack

-In this section, we will run a single test on an Android device on Browserstack.
-To change test capabilities for this configuration, please refer to the `capabilities` object in `resources/conf/wdio-bstack-single.conf.js` file.

-- How to run the test?

-   - To run the default test scenario (e.g. End to End Scenario) on a BrowserStack device, use the following command:
-      ```sh
-      npm run bstack-single
-      ```
-  - To run a specific test scenario, use the following command with the additional 'spec' argument:
-    ```sh
-    npm run bstack-suite -- -- spec orders
-    ```

 ### Run the entire test suite in parallel on a single BrowserStack device

 In this section, we will run the tests in parallel on a single device on Browserstack.
 Refer to `capabilities` object in `resources/conf/wdio-bstack-parallel.conf.js` file to change test capabilities for this configuration.